SarthakKamboj/NewsApp/README.md

     One such feature I implemented was style inheritance.
 I requested a styles object that is shipped with modular Sass files and an object that specifies key-value pairs for specific Sass classes.
 Then by using this properties to style the component that was passed in,I was able to create animations without breaking previous designs.
 </p>

-<h4>Challenge 2: Delaying animations for previous exit animations to finish
+<h4>Challenge 2: Delaying animations for previous exit animations to finish</h4>
 <p>
     When I was implementing animations, I chose to use the Framer Motion API since its components were very similar to their JSX counterparts.
 For example, in JSX I could write
 </p>